 Types of materials: Original architectural records including project/non-project drawings, project/non-project photographs, and other items deemed in scope with our collections.

-Other general considerations: SEAA requests a monetary gift be included with donations as the processing, preservation, and storage of architectural records is costly.
+* SEAA requests a monetary gift be included with large donations of architectural records as the processing, preservation, and storage is costly.

 What We Do Not Collect